harshac/darbadar/_posts/2020-02-13-bajarwadi-a-glimpse-of-a-farming-community.md

 ![An old village woman](){:name="aaji"}

-_I was hosted in Bajarwadi by Grassroutes Journeys.
-This post was made in collaboration with them._
+_I was hosted in Bajarwadi by Grassroutes Journeys and this post was made in collaboration with them._

+_Grassroutes, a national award winning community based rural tourism enterprise, is working with the residents of Bajarwadi to set it up as a destination for sustainable rural tourism.
+Since most residents of the village are farmers and their income from farming is seasonal, the objective is to generate alternative livelihood for them through tourism.
+If you wish to know more about Bajarwadi and Grassroutes' work there, write to info@grassroutes.co.in._